redwoodjs/redwood/docs/docs/background-jobs.md

 yarn rw jobs workoff
 ```

-This mode will execute all jobs that eligible to run, then stop itself.
+This mode will execute all jobs that are eligible to run, then stop itself.

 ```bash
 yarn rw jobs start